 We are happy to see that Flagler County is in the process of drafting a new ordinance to retain customary use access but we need your help to support it by providing statements.

 We need to collect statements from Flagler County beach-goers, describing when, how and why they accessed the beach.
 These statements will be used to establish a long-standing local tradition of beach access that will help support an ordinance to keep customary use access.
 You may email statements to: firstname.lastname@example.org.

-Alternatively, you may also give a statement in person at one of the next public meetings.
-Meetings will be help on Monday, May 21st at 5:30pm, and on Monday, June 4th at 9:30am.
-Meetings are held at the Flagler County Building next to the Justice Center, 1769 E. Moody Blvd, Bldg.
-2 Bunnell, FL 32110.
+Alternatively, you may also give a statement in person at the next public meeting at 5:30 pm on Monday, June 18.
+Meetings are held at the Government Services Building, 1769 E. Moody Blvd. in Bunnell, FL 32110.